-In this exercise, you will need to have Python installed on your machine; download here.
+In this exercise, you will need to have Python installed on your machine.
+You can download it from Python's website.
 I have version 2.7.9 on this machine, and know that what follows works with that version.

-In module 3, you used the NER to extract place names from a text.
-After some further munging with regex, you might have ended up with a CSV that looks like this.
+In Module 3, you used the NER to extract place names from a text.
+After some further munging with regex, you might have ended up with a CSV that looks like this one on my GitHub.

-- Export the table as a new csv - call it 'cleaned-places.csv'.
+- Export the table as a new CSV — call it

 - Using your spreadsheet's filtering options, see if you can remove any more duplicates.
-(It might be useful to keep track of how many duplicates you delete, in a new file, eg -> Texas,200 <- that kind of information might be handy, as in the mapping texts project).
+(It might be useful to keep track of how many duplicates you delete, in a new file, eg.

-Now, at this point, we're going to open up our text editor and create a new python program, following Gibbs' tutorial.
+- Now, at this point, we're going to open up our text editor and create a new Python program, following Gibbs' tutorial.
 His complete script is at the bottom of his post, but make sure you understand everything that is going on.
-Do you see the places where he has to import new python modules to make his script work?
+Do you see the places where he has to import new Python modules to make his script work?
 Make sure you've installed those modules.
-Let's call your completed script 'geoparse.py'.
+Let's call your completed script

-Done that?
-Good.
-Open your terminal, navigate to the folder you're working in, and run your script:
+- Open your terminal, navigate to the folder you're working in, and run your script by typing the following: